The Adventures of Robin Hood: Production

-The Adventures of Robin Hood was produced at an estimated cost of $2 million, the most expensive film Warner Bros. had made up to that time.
-It was also the studio's second film using the three-strip Technicolor process.
+The Adventures of Robin Hood was produced at an estimated cost of $2 million, one of the more expensive film Warner Bros.
+Pictures had made up to that time.
+It was also the studio's third film made in the full three-strip Technicolor process, after God's Country and the Woman and Gold Is Where You Find It.
 The film was, in fact, planned to be shot in black and white for most of its development; the switch to Technicolor happened just three months before production started.
 It was an unusually extravagant production for the Warner Bros. studio, which was known in the 1930s for socially conscious crime films.
+Filming began on September 26, 1937, and concluded on January 14, 1938.

 Producer Hal B. Wallis is generally supposed to have been the film's creative helmsman.
 The first draft of the script was written by Rowland Lee, but Wallis objected to its heavily archaic and fanciful dialogue (one line he cited was "Oh my lord, tarry not too long, for I fear that in her remorse she may fling herself from the window.
 Some harm may befall her, I know.").
 At Wallis's insistence, the script was heavily rewritten to modernize the dialogue, and whether any of Lee's work survives in the completed film is unclear.

 The scene in which Robin Hood first meets Prince John, Guy of Gisbourne, and Maid Marian went through several iterations.
 Initially, the scene was to be at a jousting tournament with Robin tilting against Guy of Gisbourne, mimicking the 1922 Douglas Fairbanks production of Robin Hood, but screenwriter Norman Reilly Raine pointed out that a banquet scene would be much less expensive to produce, and so long as Technicolor was employed would look just as lavish to the average moviegoer.
 In another draft, instead of a deer, a slain villager was who Robin Hood brought in and dumped on Prince John's table.
 Wallis felt the use of a dead villager expended all the tension of the scene in "a momentary kick" and preferred the use of a deer from an earlier draft, which allowed the tension to simmer with the threat of an explosion at any moment.
 During the brawl where Robin escapes from the banquet hall, Basil Rathbone was trampled by an extra whose spear cut his foot badly, requiring eight stitches to close the wound.